zambriaa/Zambria-Data-Analytics-Portfolio/README.md

 # Zambria Morris — Data Analytics Portfolio

-**Data Analyst | SQL • Excel • Tableau | Risk & Customer Analytics**
+**SQL • Excel • Tableau**

 ---

 ## 👩🏽‍💻 About Me

-I am a data analyst focused on translating raw data into measurable business insights.
-My work centers on identifying risk patterns, quantifying performance drivers, and delivering executive-ready dashboards that support strategic decision-making.

-I specialize in segmentation analysis, churn and retention modeling, and financial risk analytics using SQL, Excel, and Tableau.
+I'm Zambria, a data analyst based in Augusta, GA.
+My background is in insurance claims, benefits data, and operational reporting — so most of my project work reflects what I actually find interesting: understanding risk, customer behavior, and what the numbers are really saying underneath the surface.

+I built this portfolio while going through my data analytics certification and have kept adding to it since.
+I'm comfortable in SQL, Excel, and Tableau and I'm always working on something new.

 ---

-## 🛠 Tools & Core Skills
+## 🛠 Tools I Work With

-**SQL**
-- Data cleaning & transformation
-- Aggregations & segmentation logic
-- CTEs & structured analytical queries

-**Excel**
-- Data validation & preprocessing
-- Feature engineering
-- Exploratory analysis

-**Tableau**
-- Executive dashboards
-- KPI visualization
-- Risk & performance storytelling

-**Analytics Focus**
-- Customer retention & churn analysis
-- Cost-driver analysis
-- Risk segmentation
-- Business performance insights
+**SQL** — writing queries to clean data, segment customers, and answer specific business questions

+**Excel** — pivot tables, formulas, data validation, and building out reporting from scratch

+**Tableau** — dashboards built for people who don't want to look at raw data

 ---